Rihyeon-Kang/245M/README.md

 ## 2.2.7 Exercise
 made a change to my readme file.git

-Extra change is made to the new branch, b1_practice.
+Extra change is made to the new branch, b1_practi/ce.

+There's a typo.